 And last Sunday, Benoit Denizet-Lewis added The New York Times’s high profile voice to the conversation with a Magazine cover story on the poor benighted Bulldog (“Can the Bulldog Be Saved?”).
 The mascot for the Marines and many college sports programs just might become the most enduring example of breeding gone wrong.

 Is this a topic near and dear to your heart?
 Read up on the recent coverage and check back, we’ll be hosting an online conversation with experts soon.

 Wellness: Health Care

-What you need to know about this life-threatening condition
+What you need to know about this life-threatening condition for dogs